“How do I get a Tibet travel permit?” is one of the most common questions we are asked by people planning trips to

 - Note, if you work or live in China or are visiting for business, you will need a special letter from your company certifying your purpose for being in China.
 (Ask your agent for a sample of how to do this.)

-- Diplomats, journalists and government officials have to get permit through different means.
-Inquire at Chinese Embassy.
+- Diplomats, journalists and government officials have to get the permit through different means.
+You will need to inquire at a Chinese consulate or embassy.

 How long does it take to get?

 - The permit process with the government normally takes something like 15 days.
 (Though this can change depending on the season and on the whims of the government.)
 The agents we know usually require a scanned copy of your passport and China tourist visa 20 days before your departure date.

 What about other permits?